ck546/academic-sitefinal/content/event/_index.md

 view: 2

 # Optional header image (relative to `static/media/` folder).
-header:
+header: Please see CV for more updates
-  caption: "Please see CV for more updates"
+  caption: ""
   image: ""
 ---